porwalu/coding-challenge/README.md

 **Usage**

-How to run the application
+How to run the application:

 Clone the repository using below command